-Identify opportunities for state housing and health services agencies to provide technical assistance and training to local housing and health services entities about: (a) The cross-education of staff; (b) Coordination among those entities; and (c) Opportunities to increase local efforts to create service-enriched housing.
+Identify opportunities for state housing and health services agencies to provide technical assistance and training to local housing and health services entities about: (a) The cross-education

 Previously the HHSCC provided several creative and robust training and technical assistance opportunities.
-However, due to the consistent reduction of funds being appropriated for HHSCC activities, the Council has been more limited in its provision of technical assistance and training
+However, due to the consistent reduction of funds that had initially been appropriated for HHSCC activities, the Council is now more limited in its provision of technical assistance and training to local housing and health services agencies.
+Quarterly HHSCC meetings serve as an opportunity for the cross-education of housing and health services professionals from member agencies; for example, TDHCA staff regularly provides updates on the Section 811 PRA program, as well as TDHCA multifamily programs that may serve as resources to member agencies and the clients they serve.